alexcb/secretshare/README.md

     secretshare

-This will generate a new public/private key, and will then print out a help containing Bob's public key:
+This will generate a new public/private key, and will then print out a help message containing Bob's public key:

     To decrypt data, run: secretshare < file_to_decrypt To encrypt data, run: secretshare <encryption_key> < data_to_encrypt